 - Ontario Automotive Manufacturers: Specifically for automotive manufacturers in Ontario, the Ontario Automotive Modernization Program (OAMP) began offering support in 2019.
 OAMP was built as an enhanced version of the popular Automotive Supplier Competitiveness Improvement Program (ASCIP), which is no longer accepting applications.
 The program will provide non-repayable contributions of up to 50% of project costs to a maximum $100,000 per application.
 The next intake is expected to launch in Q1 2020.

 - Agriculture and Agri-Food Expansion: For agricultural producers and processors, a slightly different set of government funding programs can help address expansion and export projects.
 The Canadian Agricultural Partnership (CAP) is a federal-provincial-territorial suite of programs where specific incentives range in each province or territory supported.
 This variability helps address local growth challenges impacting the potential of producers, processors, and other businesses in the agri-food value chain.
 Funding typically supports up to 25-50% of expansion and investment costs.
 The next intake is expected in late Q1 2020.

 Develop a Canadian Government Funding Plan

 Ready to build a funding plan based on the growth opportunities and programs identified throughout this article?
 Join Mentor Works’ team of Canadian Government Funding Planners™ during an upcoming webinar to learn more about the government funding landscape.
-These 30- to 60-minute sessions take a deep-dive into funding eligibility criteria, explain how the funding process works, and identify specific government funding programs your business can use to fuel its growth.
+These 30- to 60-minute sessions take a deep-dive into funding eligibility criteria, how the funding process works, and identify specific government funding programs your business can use to fuel its growth.

 Register for an upcoming webinar to learn more about funding programs for your industry and specific growth opportunities.